sfc-gh-dgillis/ml-demo/README.md

 group12000      group12300      group20085      group50600      group90100      test.txt
 ```

-### Step 1 - Create Database Objects and
+### Step 2 Create Database Objects

-Run the `image-label-processing-example-db-objects.sql` script to create the Database, Schema, Stages, Compute Pool, roles and grants required to run the demo.
+Run the `image-label-processing-example-db-objects.sql` script found in the repo root to create the Database, Schema, Stages, Compute Pool, roles and grants required to run the demo.
 The script will create the following objects:

-TODO

-### Step 2 - Load Image and Label files to Snowflake Stage

-In order to load the images and their associated labels into a Snowflake stage where they can be processed, we have provided a Python script `load_files.py` which  will read the images and their associated labels from the local `DeepPCB/PCBData` directory.
+- An access role named `demo_rw`
+- A functional role named `demo_data_engineer`
+- A database named `st_db`
+- A schema named `st_db.st_schema`
+- A stage named `st_db.st_schema.data_stage_ray/images/`
+- A stage named `st_db.st_schema.data_stage_ray/labels/`
+- A compute pool named `demo_compute_pool`
+- Grants required for the above objects

+### Step 3 Install the required Python packages

-The script requires some Python packages to be installed.
-Run the following commands to install the required packages:
+The demo requires the following Python packages to be installed:

+- `snowflake-ml-python`
+- `snowflake-snowpark-python`

+Using the `conda` package manager, you can install the required packages using the following commands:

 #### snowflake-ml-python